 In November, Sir Thomas Fairfax arrived in Bradford with a Parliamentary force and set about recruiting and training soldiers.
 At the end of the month, Fairfax left Bradford only weakly defended and rode for Tadcaster with his recruits.

 Tadcaster, Selby and Wetherby were equally vulnerable and, on 6th December, the Royalist Earl of Newcastle attacked Tadcaster.
 The Fairfaxes were outnumbered 10 to one but held the town all day until dark.
 Fighting had been hand to hand in the streets, but when night came, the Parliamentarians were running out of ammunition and withdrew during the night and were able to escape to Selby.
 The Royalists went on to also take Wetherby for the King.
 They were now able to use Wetherby and Tadcaster as headquarters for their proposed blockade of York.

 There were also some small victories for the Parliamentarians.
 On 13th December, Sir Thomas Fairfax, with Captain John Hotham, successfully raided Sherburn-in-Elmet.
 However, Newcastle’s army in Yorkshire outnumbered the Parliamentarians massively and the Parliamentarian soldiers had received no pay, which was affecting recruitment, so their defence of the West Riding looked increasingly fragile.

-Ferdinando Fairfax, hearing of the attack, sent his son, Sir Thomas, to the aid of the citizens.
-Thomas Fairfax left Selby to make a daring night march through Royalist-held territory with a detachment of three troops of horse and 120 dragoons to reinforce Bradford on 23rd December 1642.
+Ferdinando Fairfax, hearing of the attack on Bradford, sent his son, Sir Thomas, to the aid of the citizens.
+Thomas Fairfax left Selby to make a daring night march through Royalist-held territory with a detachment of three troops of horse and 120 dragoons to reinforce Bradford against further attack, arriving on 23rd December 1642.

 © Christine Widdall 2019